starrman777/my-website/docs/about.md

 </tr>
 </table>

 Eric has been married to Shari for over 26 years.
 Eric and Shari live in Chapel Hill, NC with their dog Sophie.
-Their daughters, Linnea and Isabel are students at WCU and are graduating soon.
+Their daughters, Linnea and Isabel are college students and are graduating soon.
 ![picture of Starr family](images/family.jpeg "Starrs") ![picture of Sophie](images/Sophie.jpeg "Sophie") ![picture of Starr Home](images/StarrHome-FrontView.jpg "Starr Home")

 DevOps Director:  Eric is a Subject Matter Expert in Cloud Architecture (AWS) and DevOps